-Essentially, albeit for very simple contracts, with certain payments, I am exploring the differences between volatile market related results and some smoothing mechanism (yet to be defined).
+Essentially, albeit for very simple contracts, with payments which are certain, I am exploring the differences between volatile market related results and some smoothing mechanism (yet to be defined).
 If we were able to derive the correct initial financial parameters, and hence the correct initial single premium, the final assets would be 10,000 (real or nominal) for the endowment or zero for the annuity.
-From the chart, we can see that using the base pricing approach, termed “standard” is unlikely to lead to those results (or we might just have guessed that).
+From the various charts (reached here), we can see that using the base pricing approach (termed “baseline”) is unlikely to lead to those results (or we might just have guessed that).

-For the endowment, suppose that the MtM and Off (standard) initial interest rates were i0 and j0 and that the required (adjusted) interest rate is k (SAME for MtM and Off).
+For the endowment, suppose that the MtM and Off (baseline) initial interest rates were i_0 and j_0 and that the required (adjusted) interest rate is k (SAME for MtM and Off).

 By including more and better information, I reckon that smoothing will normally lead to better long-term results than marking to market.
-Formally, I believe that j0 should be closer to k than i0 is and that is what I have shown in the required adjustments section.
+Formally, I believe that j_0 should be closer to k than i_0 is and that is what I have been considering in the required adjustments section.